mwvoss/MRI-lab-classes/PSY4025-2020-FA2020/practical_fsleyes-viewing-images.md

 **Open an image with fsleyes**: <br/>
 *  Click on `File` -> `Add from file`
 *  Open the file named `sub-97-T1w_defaced.nii.gz`
-  * Tips on decoding the filename
+  * "defaced" means the face has been removed from the image, why do you think we did that?
 <br/>

 **Understanding the T1 image**: <br/>